-- 20. Amend the City Comprehensive Plan to establish explicit goals, objectives, policies, and implementation approaches to start the process of achieving stable, racially-integrated neighborhoods throughout DC and metro area. - 21.
-Require private and public developers of all residential developments and buildings to submit a Fair Housing Act, DC Human Rights Act, and ADA compliance plan in order to receive zoning approval and building permit. - 22.
+- 1. Amend the District Comprehensive Plan to establish explicit goals, objectives, policies, and implementation approaches to start the process of achieving stable, racially-integrated neighborhoods throughout DC and metro area. - 2.
+Require private and public developers of all residential developments and buildings to submit a Fair Housing Act, DC Human Rights Act, and ADA compliance plan in order to receive zoning approval and building permit. - 3.
 Require developers and landlords to produce and implement a marketing plan to fulfill the mandated fair housing laws and affirmatively furthering fair housing choice.
-Approvals should require targeted marketing and advertising techniques. - 23.
-Apply same principle and requirements to the conversion of rental dwellings to condominium ownership. - 24.
-Revise and replace zoning code for 'community-based residential facilities' with a fact-based zoning scheme that will prevent contradiction, confusion and expansion of existing clustering and de-facto social service districts. - 25.
+Approvals should require targeted marketing and advertising techniques. - 4.
+Apply same principle and requirements to the conversion of rental dwellings to condominium ownership. - 5.
+Revise and replace zoning code for 'community-based residential facilities' with a factbased zoning scheme that will prevent contradiction, confusion and expansion of existing clustering and de-facto social service districts. - 6.
 The word 'facilities' should be modified or changed as it represents a misunderstanding of the nature of these residences.
 Zoning language should reflect these homes as "community residences" used with the primary purpose of providing a place of abode in a family-like environment.
-The word 'facilities' implies an institutional use, a sharp contrast to community residence. - 26.
-The zoning code definition of "family" should be consistent and compatible throughout the various types of "community-based residential facilities".
+The word 'facilities' implies an institutional use, a sharp contrast to community residence. - 7.
+The zoning code definition of "family" should be consistent and compatible throughout the various types of "community-based residential facilities". - 8.
+Amend the zoning ordinance to permit all residential districts to have residential care homes of up to six individuals who are either 'substance abuse or youth with disabilities'.